sethuiyer/prime-annealer/testimonial.md

 - Graph theory experts (for benchmarking)

 ### Is Every Claim True?
-**No.** The Bost–Connes connection doesn't hold up empirically, and some physical interpretations are metaphorical rather than literal.
-But the core mathematical result (ρ ≥ 0.999) is solid.
+**Mostly yes, with caveats.** The core claims (ρ ≥ 0.999 correlation, Bost-Connes truncation to ζ) are empirically verified.
+Some physical interpretations are metaphorical rather than literal, and the heat-trace proxy needs refinement, but the fundamental mathematical results are solid.

 ### Why Are People Going "Holy Shit"?
 Because: